MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 > [!NOTE]
 > The Microsoft Graph connector agent, only from version 2.1.0.0 onwards, supports on-demand crawl.

-There can be only one category of crawl, scheduled or on-demand, running on a connection at any time.
+There can be only one category of crawl—scheduled or on-demand—running on a connection at any time.
 If a connection is in a "Syncing" state, on-demand crawls are disabled.
 Scheduled crawls are auto-triggered.

-If a scheduled or an on-demand crawl continues beyond the time of the schedule of the next full or incremental crawl, the ongoing crawl is stopped, and the next scheduled crawl is skipped and queued.
-After the ongoing crawl completes, the crawl of the opposite type (full or incremental) is picked from the skipped queue and triggered.
-For example, if the previous crawl was of the type full crawl, only the incremental crawl, if present in the skipped queue, is triggered and vice versa.
+If a scheduled or on-demand crawl continues beyond the time of the next scheduled full or incremental crawl, the ongoing crawl is stopped, and the next scheduled crawl is skipped and queued.
+After the ongoing crawl completes, the opposite type of crawl (full or incremental) is picked from the skipped queue and triggered.
+For example, if the previous crawl was a full crawl, only the incremental crawl, if present in the skipped queue, is triggered—and vice versa.

-* Identify connections that have some items that you didn't want to index.
-To update this connection, you must delete and create a new connection with a data source exclusion filter to exclude the items you don't want to index anymore.
+Identify connections that contain items you no longer want to index.
+To update this connection, you must delete the existing connection and create a new connection with a data source exclusion filter to exclude the items you no longer wish to index.

-* Permanently delete one or more connections.
+You can permanently delete one or more connections as needed.